Cyber-Duck/Front-end-build-system/README.md

 -

-**Sass compiling for production:** compiles sass with no sourcemaps, and runs `css-nano` to compress the output.
+**Sass compiling for production:** compiles sass with no sourcemaps, and runs `css-nano` to minify/compress the output with no sourcemaps.

 	$ gulp style

 -

 **Concatenate JS files:** concatenates the specified JavaScript files in the given order.
 The idea is to keep JS files small and simple, and let this task join them into one. remember to add all the files you want to concatenate to the task.

+The contents of the `topBanner` and `bottomBanner` variables are included at the top and bottom of the concatenated javascript file.
+This can be used to add opening and closing statements to the end scripts file.

+The task to concatenate js files is:

 	$ gulp js